 Last week, I talked to a man at a safety conference who proudly told me that he worked 12 years on the night shift at a refinery, and that he would operate on only a few hours of sleep during the day.
 He clearly felt that working through chronic fatigue was a badge of honor.

 This gentleman and I both dodged a bullet.
 Not everyone is so lucky to escape making a terrible mistake when they’re fatigued.
 Consider the Exxon Valdez oil spill, or Chernobyl’s nuclear disaster.
-Both of these were caused by humans operating in fatigue.
+Both of these were caused by humans operating while fatigued.

 “He clearly felt that working through chronic fatigue was a badge of honor.”